solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### SQL Files

-In addtion to running interactive commands, you can also execute SQL filesThis can be accomplished by using the `--file-path` argument in the Azure CLI command.
+In addtion to running interactive commands, it is also possible to execute SQL files with Azure CLI.
+This can be accomplished by using the `--file-path` argument in the Azure CLI command.

 ### Clean up - Delete the database

 In this section, we will use the `az postgres flexible-server db delete` command to delete the `inventory` database.

 1. In the cloud shell, run the following command to delete the **inventory** database.
-Replace the `<resource-group>` and `<server-name>` placeholders with your values.
+Replace the `<resource-group>` and `<server-name>` placeholders values.
 When prompted to confirm the deletion, enter `y` to continue.

     ```bash
     az postgres flexible-server db delete -g <resource-group> -s <server-name> -d inventory